mayurbhandary/Interactive-Lab-Hub/Lab 1/README.md

 -->

-\*\***Are there things that seemed better on paper than acted out?**\*\* When we first acted the scene out it seemed difficult for the user to program a color for the device.
+\*\***Are there things that seemed better on paper than acted out?**\*\*

+When we first acted the scene out it seemed difficult for the user to program a color for the device.
 Instead of having a complicated interface to program the device, we opted for 3 simple buttons.
 We also ran into the issue of the light source not being strong enough and realized that the light source would need to be at least as powerful as a lamp for this idea to be effective.

-\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\* We need a stronger light source to ensure that the user is able to wake up with light alone.
+\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+We need a stronger light source to ensure that the user is able to wake up with light alone.
 A small light wouldn't be sufficiently bright enough to fill the room with light and wake up the user.

 We also discussed the possibility of using the light to also convey the outside temperature by flashing at different frequencies once the wake up phase is complete.
 For example, if the temperature is high outside, the light would pulse faster than if it were cold outside.
 Alternatively, we could use a secondary color as a mechanism to convey outside temperature as well.
 The user could customize the settings to trigger the feature at their desired temperature thresholds.

 ## Part C. Prototype the device

-You will be using your smartphone as a stand-in for the device you are prototyping.
-You will use the browser of your smart phone to act as a “light” and use a remote control interface to remotely change the light on that device.

-Code for the "Tinkerbelle" tool, and instructions for setting up the server and your phone are [here](https://github.com/FAR-Lab/tinkerbelle).

-We invented this tool for this lab!

-If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*
 I ran into issues installing packages for tinkerbell.
 For some reason pip installing the requirements would get stuck on my machine so we ended up using someone elses.